naturalis/minion-analysis-pipelines/doc/BPEXA_action_plan.md

 <a name="conditions"></a>
 ### Project conditions
 It is expected to extract the symbiotic reads and use the rest of the reads to make a draft genome.
-The end result is a genome draft of Foraminifera Amphisorus.
+The end result is a genome draft of Foraminifera Amphisorus.<br />
 It is not expected to deliver a full genome or to have a genome in which all bacterial reads are extracted.

 <a name="respons"></a>
 ### Responsibilities
 #### Responsible persons
-•	Mapping and filtering reads – Robert Zomerdijk
+- Mapping and filtering reads – Robert Zomerdijk
-•	Assembly draft genome and blasting contigs – Bo Baas
+- Assembly draft genome and blasting contigs – Bo Baas
-•	Both project presentations – Julius van Schaik
+- Both project presentations – Julius van Schaik
-•	The final paper – Jennifer Stolk
+- The final paper – Jennifer Stolk